The Coalition’s nuclear power folly

 ** Australia gets stronger sun than Ontario

 The Coalition urges us to follow Ontario and go nuclear.
-Another reason for not following Ontario is Australia gets far stronger sun than Ontario.
+Another reason for not following Ontario is that Australia gets far stronger sun than Ontario.

 .